odelevingne/flimstagram/README.md

 Flimstagram - An instagram clone
 ----
-For our week 9/10 challenge at Makers Academy, we were set the task to create an instagram clone.
+For our weeks 9 & 10 challenge at Makers Academy, we were set the task to create an instagram clone.

 Objectives of exercise
 ----